jordaoqualho/formata-data/README.md

 # formata-data

-Functions to facilitate the formatting and use of data in javascript.
+Functions to facilitate the formatting and use of date in javascript.

 ### Installing